-Ley !!
+Please respond by ?

-29 Jul 00
+29 Julas

-Paul Bremer

-Gen. Dick Myers Paul Wolfowitz Doug Feith

-LTG John Craddock
+- TO: Paul Bremer Gen. John Abizaid - CC: Gen. Dick Myers Paul Wolfowitz Doug Feith LTG John Craddock Larry Di Rita

-CPA Communications
+SUBJECT: CPA Communications

 Here's a memo written by a smart guy Dan Bartlett sent out to Baghdad for a week or so.
 It contains some pretty interesting observations about the press operations in Baghdad.
 I understand the individual met with your people while he was out there; you may have spoken with him, too.